 - 1/4 to 1/2 teaspoon of Creole or Cajun seasoning (like Slap Ya Mama)

-- Hot, cooked rice
+- Hot, steamed rice

 Soak beans overnight, or use quick boil method.
 If you are using bacon, or bacon in combination with other meats, omit the oil and saute the bacon first before the other meats.
 Use the rendered fat to saute the vegetables.
 Otherwise, heat the oil in a stockpot and add the ham or sausage, cooking until browned.
 Add the chopped onion and celery and cook and stir until onion is softened and slightly caramelized.
 Add the minced garlic and cook for about a minute.
-Stir in the beans, chicken base, jalapenos, salsa and pepper; add enough water to cover, plus about 2 inches (about 2-1/2 quarts total) and bring to a boil.
+Stir in the beans, chicken base, jalapenos, juice, salsa and pepper; add enough water to cover, plus about 2 inches (about 2-1/2 quarts total) and bring to a boil.

 Reduce heat and simmer for about 1-1/2 to 2 hours, stirring regularly.
 Add additional water 1/2 cup at a time only if the beans thicken too much.
 Add salt and Cajun seasoning, taste and adjust as needed.
 Remove a cup of the beans and use an immersion blender to puree, or mash them with a fork, returning them to the pot; stir.